UBC-Geography/computing-resources/development-environments/README.md

-The easiest way to get started with creating and editing notebooks is through a JupyterHub service, like [UBC LT's Open Jupyter](https://open.jupyter.ubc.ca/) or [UBC Syzygy](https://ubc.syzygy.ca/), which enable you to connect to and interact with Jupyter servers without having to install anything on your machine.
+The easiest way to get started with creating and editing notebooks is through a JupyterHub service, like [UBC LT's Open Jupyter](https://open.jupyter.ubc.ca/) or [UBC Syzygy](https://ubc.syzygy.ca/), which enables you to connect to and interact with Jupyter servers without having to install anything on your machine.
 While convenient, these services come with significant drawbacks in computing power and will not work well in cases where computations are running